MicrosoftDocs/power-platform/power-platform/admin/use-basic-authentication-exchange-online.md

     Use the steps provided [here](connect-exchange-online.md) to create a new Exchange Online profile and update the mailboxes to use the new profile.
 Begin by testing one mailbox with the new profile before attempting to switch all mailboxes.

    **Dynamics 365 on-premises**
-   - If you only see a row with the **Email Server Type Name** value of **Exchange Online (Hybrid)**, you are using the correct profile type which uses server-to-server (S2S) authentication instead of username/password.
+   - If you only see a row with the **Email Server Type Name** value of **Exchange Online (Hybrid)**, you're using the correct profile type which uses server-to-server (S2S) authentication instead of username/password.

       :::image type="content" source="media/email-configuration-active-profile-exchange-online-hybrid.png" alt-text="Email settings, Active email server profile - Exchange Online Hybrid)":::